-Minister: Minister for Treaty, Minister for Aboriginal and Torres Strait Islander Partnerships, Minister for Communities and Minister for the Arts
+Minister: Minister for Women and Women's Economic Security, Minister for Aboriginal and Torres Strait Islander Partnerships and Minister for Multiculturalism

-Agency: Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts
+Agency: Department of Women, Aboriginal and Torres Strait Islander Partnerships and Multiculturalism

 Path to Treaty Act 2023